Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Perturbation Theory

 \section{Perturbation Theory}

 One of the motivations for considering adiabatic quantum algorithms was the robustness of the ground state against low-energy noise and decoherence~\cite{childs2001a,aberg2005a}.
-If we assume that the characteristic frequency $\omega$ and energy scales of the environment (such as its temperature) are much smaller than the initial and final energy gap $\Delta E_{\rm max}=\Omega$ of the Hamiltonian~\eqref{EQ:adiabatic_search_algorithm}, then one would expect that the unavoidable coupling to the environment does not cause problems for preparing the initial ground state $\ket{s}$ or reading out the final ground state $\ket{w}$.
-However, since the energy gap becomes extremely small $\Delta E_{\rm min}=\Omega/\sqrt{N}$ at intermediate times, the impact of the environment may no longer be negligible for the time evolution in between -- which is the question we want to study in the following.
+If we assume that the characteristic frequency $\omega_{\rm env}$ and energy scales of the environment (such as its temperature) are much smaller than the initial and final energy gap $\Delta E_{\rm max}=\Omega$ of the Hamiltonian~\eqref{EQ:adiabatic_search_algorithm}, then one would expect that the unavoidable coupling to the environment does not cause problems for preparing the initial ground state $\ket{s}$ or reading out the final ground state $\ket{w}$.
+However, since the energy gap becomes extremely small $\Delta E_{\rm min}=\Omega/\sqrt{N}$ at intermediate times, the impact of the environment may no longer be negligible for the time evolution in between -- which is the question we want to study in the following\footnote{ Of course, adiabatic quantum algorithms can also be affected by numerous error sources, such as non-adiabatic excitations, control errors or thermal excitations, see, e.g., Refs.~\cite{childs2001a,aberg2005a,jordan2006a,young2013a,sarovar2013a,asshab2014a,matsuura2017a,albash2017a,yan2022a}. }.